 CREATE Foundation advocates for children and young people with a care experience in Australia.
 This means we listen to ideas from children and young people about their experiences in all forms of out-of-home care (foster care, kinship care, permanent care, and residential care) and share those views with people who run the care system to help make life better for the young people.
 This process is called a Consultation.
-CREATE uses the information children and young people share with us to write reports that can assist in shaping the development of services, policies, and procedures of government departments and non-government agencies.

 Being part of a consultation (like a survey, interview or focus group) is based on Informed Consent

-If you are under 18 and want to be part of the consultation, your carer or worker will need to give consent on your behalf.
-If you are over 18, you can give your own informed consent.
-If your consultation response is in person, you or your carer may complete a written Consent Form.
-If you are responding over the phone or online, you may request a Consent Form by contacting CREATE.
-Alternatively, when you complete the consultation, you can visit the Consent Site and simply enter your name to indicate your consent.
+If you are responding over the phone consent can be provided verbally and is captured in the survey, or you may request a Consent Form by contacting CREATE.
+Alternatively, when you complete the consultation online, you can visit the Consent Site and simply enter your name to indicate your consent.
 This is the same site you access to claim your Participation Voucher (see below).

 Being part of a consultation is voluntary; it is always your choice whether you participate or not.